doyshinda/tipc/README.md

 # tipc
-Rust Bindings for Linux TIPC
+Rust Bindings for some of the common Linux TIPC operations.

 ## Prerequisites
 * Linux OS